Key Takeaways

 Pricing

-Free plan available.
+Free plan available for up to 10 agents.
 Paid plans start at around $15 per agent per month and scale to $79 on the Pro tier with annual billing.
+View Freshdesk pricing.

-6. HubSpot Service Hub - Best for CRM-aligned service
+6. HubSpot Service Hub - Best for CRM-Aligned Service Teams

 HubSpot Service Hub is a CRM-native service platform that connects support conversations with sales and marketing data, providing full customer context across the entire HubSpot ecosystem.